jeaniejung/ios-decal-proj4/README.md

 ## Credits
 * Parse for backend storage, so we could save user data, their posts,
+and votes.